ivasiljevic/zoom-out-release/README.md

 Zoomout is a convolutional neural network architecture for semantic segmentation.
 It takes advantage of a pre-trained classifier to compute zoomout features, which are intermediate feature maps that have been upsampled to be the same size as the input.
 Then, these features are fed into a classifier that outputs a posterior distribution over every pixel in the image.

-For details, please consult the paper here - http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Mostajabi_Feedforward_Semantic_Segmentation_2015_CVPR_paper.pdf
+For details, please consult the CVPR paper: http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Mostajabi_Feedforward_Semantic_Segmentation_2015_CVPR_paper.pdf

 ## Dependencies
 Zoomout requires the following Torch libraries: